ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 - [My testing CodePen](https://codepen.io/ZachSaucier/pen/GRzypKq): I made a CodePen that automatically generates these `console.info`s for you!
 Paste an SVG into the HTML section of the pen and then open the console.
 It will show you a preview of the output as well as the code used to generate it.
 - Your favorite vector editor - Using the CodePen above, you can paste in most any SVG and get a working console command.
 That means you can use Inkscape, Illustator, or whatever other tool you want to use to generate the SVG!
-- [css-doodle](https://css-doodle.com/) is a tool / web-component which is prime for creating SVGs to use in the console!
+- [css-doodle](https://css-doodle.com/) is a tool / web-component which is prime for creating SVGs to use in the console, detailed in [a section above](#notable-mention-css-doodle).
 - [SVGOMG](https://jakearchibald.github.io/svgomg/) - Trim down your SVG to reduce the file size and also fit in Firefox's character limit.
 - [EZGIF](https://ezgif.com/image-to-datauri/ezgif-4-975be6affc.jpg) for converting regular images into data URIs.